 Yesterday, I began to transfer my git configuration from my old machine to my new MacBook Pro.
-When I rename my file by doing this, an error occurred to me:
+When I renamed my file by doing this, an error has occurred to me:

 It seems like my Mac OS X cannot recognize